ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_icetea.md

 The most straightforward way to export a test is to copy the test application's source code from its test directory to your project's root.
 This way, the tools treat it like a normal application.

-You can find the path to the test application you wish to export by running the following command:
+You can find the path to the test application that you want to export by running the following command:

 ```
 mbed test --compile-list -n <test name> --icetea